A Cavity-Enhanced Spectroscopist's Lens on Molecular Polaritons: Classical Wave Interference in a Fabry-P e rot Optical Cavity

 and $\alpha(\tilde\nu)$ as the absorption coefficient of the intracavity material:

-The $e^{i \delta(\tilde\nu) / 2}$ factor in Eq.~\ref{eq:t} captures the phase shift of the wave front caused by refraction in the intracavity medium, while the $e^{-\alpha(\tilde\nu) L / 2}$ term captures the exponential decay of the wave's amplitude due to absorption by the intracavity medium.
-Taking $|t(\tilde\nu)|^2$ to examine the impact of absorption on the field intensity recovers the Beer-Lambert law.
+The $e^{i \delta(\tilde\nu) / 2}$ factor in Eq.~\ref{eq:t} captures the phase shift of the wave front caused by refraction in the intracavity medium, while the $e^{-\alpha(\tilde\nu) L / 2}$ term captures the exponential decay of the wave's amplitude due to absorption.
+Examining the field intensity by taking $|t(\tilde\nu)|^2$ recovers the Beer-Lambert law.

 \textbf{\textit{Cavity field amplitudes.}} We are now in a position to consider the interference of partial waves traveling in the cavity.
-Here, we work through an explicit derivation of the frequency-dependent amplitude of light transmitted through the cavity structure, $E_T(\tilde\nu)$. $E_T(\tilde\nu)$ is constructed by summing the amplitudes of all partial waves that make any integer number of passes through the cavity and ultimately exit the structure through the back mirror:
+Here, we work through an explicit derivation of $E_T(\tilde\nu)$, the frequency-dependent amplitude of light transmitted through the cavity structure. $E_T(\tilde\nu)$ is constructed by summing the amplitudes of all partial waves that make any integer number of passes through the cavity and ultimately exit the structure through the back mirror: